phpstan/phpstan/website/src/_posts/generics-in-php-using-phpdocs.md

 Today I have a similar goal.
 Generics are coming to PHPStan 0.12 later this week, I want to explain what they’re all about, and get everyone excited.

+> Also check out practical examples in the [Generics By Examples](/blog/generics-by-examples) article.

 ## Infinite number of signatures

 When we’re declaring a function, we’re used to attach a single signature to it.
 There’s no other option.
 So we declare that the function accepts an argument of a specific type, and also returns a specific type: